Insights on the assets and risks of urban environment, diversity and deprivation

 Our boroughs are more than twice as densely populated as the London average and are highly diverse - over 300 languages are spoken locally.
 The two areas rank among the most deprived places in the country.

-Despite the many works on urban health and wellbeing, relatively little is known about the cumulative impact of urban living, diversity and deprivation on health.
+Despite the many works on urban health and wellbeing, relatively little is known about the cumulative impact of urban environment, diversity and deprivation on health.
 Through this report, we set out to look at how these characteristics may combine to play a part in local health - whether it be protecting health or putting it at risk.

 Key findings from our exploration into the combined impact of urban environment, diversity and deprivation in health.Read more